Doylestown, Pennsylvania: Government

-Doylestown has a council-manager form of government consisting of a "weak" Mayor and a nine-member Borough Council.
-The Mayor is elected at-large to a term of four years.
-The Borough Council is divided into three wards, with each ward electing three members to terms of four years.
-Borough Council is in charge of enacting legislation, raising and spending public money, regulating land use, and providing public services.
+Doylestown has a council-manager form of government consisting of a Mayor and a nine-member borough council.
+The mayor is elected at-large to a term of four years.
+The borough council is divided into three wards, with each ward electing three members to terms of four years.
+Borough council is in charge of enacting legislation, raising and spending public money, regulating land use, and providing public services.
 The council is required to meet once a month to conduct business.
-The Borough Council contains seven subcommittees.
+The borough council contains seven subcommittees.

-As of 2022, the Mayor of Doylestown is Elnora "Noni" West.
-The Borough Council consists of Council President Jack O'Brien, Council Vice-President Wendy Margolis, Ben Bell, Tim Brennan, Lawrence Browne, Dennis Livrone, Joe Frederick, Jennifer Jarret, and Amy Taylor Popkin.
+As of 2022, the mayor of Doylestown is Elnora "Noni" West.
+The borough council consists of Council President Jack O'Brien, Council Vice-President Wendy Margolis, Ben Bell, Tim Brennan, Lawrence Browne, Dennis Livrone, Joe Frederick, Jennifer Jarret, and Amy Taylor Popkin.